bigstepinc/metalcloud-docs/guides/managing_instance_arrays.md

-# Creating an instance array
+# Managing instance arrays

 This is how Servers This is often the very first step in using the Metal Cloud.
 Make sure you have created an account with us by signing up [here](http://bigstep.com)

-### CCreating an instance array using the Infrastructure Editor
+### Deploying an instance array using the Infrastructure Editor

 In the MetalCloud servers (called **Instances**) are groupped in **InstanceArrays**.
 By default an infrastructure is created for you called "my-infrastructure" in a datacenter geographically close to you.